-- The policy is not intended to cover learning outside the University that is not a planned (and approved) part of a course, such as part-time, term-time and vacation work that students have arranged for themselves.
-In addition, it does not apply to professional or vocational practice courses designed for individuals already in employment. - Examples of placement learning include sandwich placements (normally 36 weeks + in total, sometimes made up of a number of shorter and/or different learning experiences), short placements (normally between 1-35 weeks in total) and study abroad.
+The policy is not intended to cover learning outside the University that is not a planned (and approved) part of a course, such as part-time, term-time and vacation work that students have arranged for themselves.
+In addition, it does not apply to professional or vocational practice courses designed for individuals already in employment.

-3. Length of experience
+3. Length of Experience